port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/terraform-cloud/terraform-cloud.md

 ## Let's Test It

-This section includes a sample response data from Terrform Cloud.
+This section includes a sample response data from Terraform Cloud.
 In addition, it includes the entity created from the resync event based on the Ocean configuration provided in the previous section.

 ### Payload